Shubham-Thakur06/BabylonJs-Angular-App/README.md

     - Click on a 3D object to select it.
     - Use the gizmo to move, rotate, or scale the object.
-    - Deselect by right-clicking or selecting another object.
+    - De-select by right-clicking or selecting another object.

 4. **Edit Vertices**: